Corporate Fintechs: the path to faster innovation in the payment environment for big businesses

 A Corporate FinTech is essentially a startup – or department – within the financial department that can independently build and implement innovative solutions with a high degree of technical efforts in a short period of time.

 Corporate FinTechs are made up of experts with both business and technical backgrounds and thus enable innovative payment solutions to be developed and rolled out more efficiently and more quickly thanks to a bundled interdisciplinary team.
 In this context, the close collaboration of Corporate FinTechs with experts from the finance and treasury departments is highly important in order to receive key guidance in terms of compliance and governance.

-Would you like to learn more about Corporate Fintechs?Contact us
+Would you like to read our Corporate Fintech Whitepaper?